 There is hardly a place more depressing than a dying mall.
 The vastness of the decay.
 The long-ago cheer.
 A space requiring fullness, vacuumed out.

 Only in an emergency would I end up in one.
-But when I landed in Atlanta, I found that a packing error had rendered me sports jacket-less.
+But when I landed in Atlanta earlier today, I found that a packing error had rendered me sports jacket-less.

 With the city booked up, I was stuck in a hotel in the ‘burbs, and it happened to be directly across the street from Northlake Mall.
 Snow is in the forecast, and I walked over to it in the cold under a cement-gray sky that matched the color of the mall quite well.

 No doubt, it used to be just like the malls I loved running amok in, circa age 13 — the Instagram of the 1980s, the place to be noticed, teen heaven.
 Sbarro pizza, then a Friday night movie, then a quiet spot near the parking garage where I could make out with my date until the parents arrived for pick-up.

 Now, the hallway’s main occupants seem to be the ghosts of shoppers of holiday seasons past, any sounds of the living echoing hollowly off the walls.

 Now, there’s “Mr. Tobacco & Vape,” “J & W Expert” (jewelry and watch repair), “Diamond Bazaar,” “News Stand,” and “Hakky” (a tailor).